Python-GIS-book/site/source/part1/chapter-04/md/04-plot-formatting.md

 In addition, there are several factors that can help improve the communication of the plotted information.
 When plotting line data, for example, the color of the lines might be an important consideration to tell different lines apart.
 This is especially true when plotting several lines on the same axes, as readers will need to be able to differentiate the lines and know which line refers to a given set of data.
 But there is more to plotting lines than simply choosing nice colors.

 Not all people viewing your plots will see them the same way.
 Some viewers may have color blindness, while others may have printed out a copy of your plot in grayscale from a printer.
-Thus, while choosing nice colors can help make your plots look visually pleasing to you, it is worthwhile to consider other viewers and formats in which your plots may be viewed.
+Thus, while choosing nice colors can help make your plots look visually pleasing to you, it is worthwhile to consider the other viewers or formats in which your plots may be viewed.
 In this way your visualizations can be as inclusive to different viewers as possible.

 ## Tips for plotting lines